 I also really like that this beach is still laid-back and there aren’t tons of high-rise hotels and constant paragliders and speedboats.
 There is still some peace and tranquility.

 I was so excited to eat street tacos when I got to Mexico that the first thing we did, straight from the airport, was to pull over on the side of the road outside of the airport when we saw a taco stand.
 Street tacos are so cheap, delicious, and fresh.
-If you’re hesitant about the whole affair, go to a stand that has lots of patrons.
+If you’re hesitant about the whole affair, go to a stand that has lots of patrons (try La Chiapaneca in the center of town!).
 It wouldn’t be super popular if it made people sick.

 There’s also a fantastic fruteria in the town of Tulum called Huerto del Eden with fresh juices, hand-ground coffee, plus cooked to order eggs.
 All of the produce is fresh from local farms, it is locally run, and the guys working there are so nice and accommodating.
 Plus, it’s authentic and the price matches.